Skip to content

 Verify that required system dependencies are installed.

-npx @gjsify/cli check
+npx @gjsify/cli system-check

 Reports an install command for your detected package manager when something is missing.
 Exits with code 1 if any required dependency is missing.